kevoreilly/CAPEv2/docs/book/src/installation/host/configuration.rst

     * :ref:`memory_conf`: Volatility configuration.
     * :ref:`processing_conf`: for enabling and configuring processing modules.
     * :ref:`reporting_conf`: for enabling or disabling report formats.
+    * :ref:`routing_conf`: for defining the routing of internet connection for the VMs.

 To get CAPE working you have to edit :ref:`auxiliary_conf`, :ref:`cuckoo_conf`, and :ref:`machinery_conf` at least.
 We suggest you check all configs before starting, to be familiar with the possibilities that you have and what you want to be done.